GCSBOSS/nodecaf/README.md

 > dependency of bunyan.
 Chek out
 > [their issue](https://github.com/trentm/node-bunyan/issues/601).

-1. Install the cli utilities: `npm i --no-optional -g nodecaf`.
+1. Install the cli utilities: `npm i -P -g nodecaf-cli`.
 2. Create or just go to your node project directory (you must have a `package.json`).
 3. Add to your project with: `npm i --no-optional nodecaf`.